jlmakes/scrollreveal/README.md

 };

 window.sr = ScrollReveal();
-sr.reveal( '.foo', fooReveal );
+sr.reveal('.foo', fooReveal);
-sr.reveal( '#chocolate', { delay: 500, scale: 0.9 } );
+sr.reveal('#chocolate', { delay: 500, scale: 0.9 });
 ```

 #### 3.2.
 Custom/Multiple Containers

-The default container is the viewport, but you assign any container to any reveal set.
+The default container is the viewport, but you can assign any container to any reveal set.

 >**Tip:** ScrollReveal works just as well with horizontally scrolling containers too!